 For us, the next big update in backpacks seems to be style.
 The athletic, flashy backpacks (Osprey and Gregory-esque) are still reigning supreme, but newer brands are creating attractive, dare-we-say hipster backpacking packs.
 Even Osprey has joined in with their new Archeon line.

-We still prefer the substance and support of the traditional backpacking backpack, but in a couple years even these models will look a lot sexier.
+We still prefer the substance and support of the traditional backpacking backpack, but in a couple of years even these models will look a lot sexier.

 Guides Related to Backpacking Backpacks